Simple canker sores

 • Patients undergoing chemotherapy

-• You can wait for the canker sores to heal on their own, usually this can range from 1-4 weeks depending on whether it is a simple or complex canker sore.
+• You can wait for the sores to heal on their own, usually this can range from 1-4 weeks depending on whether it is a simple or complex.

-• To help heal the sores faster, you can get a prescription from your dentist in Lincoln, NE for Debacterol, a prescription strength canker sore treatment, prescription mouthrinse or steroid medication.
+• To help heal the sores faster, you can get a prescription from your dentist in Lincoln, NE for Debacterol, a prescription strength treatment, prescription mouth rinse or steroid medication.

 • Avoid trigger foods-Gluten and Citrus